earthly/website/blog/_posts/2022-02-01-docker-volumes.md

 In this guide, you looked at how volumes work with Docker, what they do, and where volumes are the preferred solution.

-[Docker plays an important role](https://dzone.com/articles/9-reasons-why-devops-is-better-with-docker-amp-kub) in the DevOps ecosystem, so if you want to improve your continuous integration process, consider [Earthly](https://earthly.dev/).
+Docker plays an important role in the DevOps ecosystem, so if you want to improve your continuous integration process, consider [Earthly](https://earthly.dev/).
 Earthly is a build automation tool that allows you to build anything via containers, making your builds self-contained, repeatable, portable, and parallel.

+{% include cta/cta1.html %}